smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/workbench1.rst

 the dependencies.

 Dependencies are placed in the ``project.xml`` file using a ``<dependencies>`` section.
-An example dependencies section that is dependent on any version of the ``interactivespaces.sandbox.service.control.dmx`` library between versions ``1.0.0`` and ``1.1.0`` would be as follows.
+An example dependencies section that is dependent on any version of the ``smartspaces.sandbox.service.control.dmx`` library between versions ``1.0.0`` and ``1.1.0`` would be as follows.

 ::

   <dependencies>
-    <dependency identifyingName="interactivespaces.sandbox.service.control.dmx"
+    <dependency identifyingName="io.smart.spaces.sandbox.service.control.dmx"
         version="[1.0.0, 1.1.0)"
         required="true" />
   </dependencies>

-The ``<dependency>`` item names the dependency, in this case ``interactivespaces.sandbox.service.control.dmx`` through the ``identifyingName`` attribute.
+The ``<dependency>`` item names the dependency, in this case ``io.smartspaces.sandbox.service.control.dmx`` through the ``identifyingName`` attribute.

 The ``version`` attribute says that the ``1.0.0`` version of the library is the minimum version which